A Random Persistence Diagram Generator: Abstract

 \section{Abstract}

-Topological data analysis (TDA) studies the shape patterns of data.
-Persistent homology (PH) is a widely used method in TDA that summarizes homological features of data at multiple scales and stores this in persistence diagrams (PDs).
-As TDA is commonly used in the analysis of high dimensional data sets, a sufficiently large amount of PDs that allow performing statistical analysis is typically unavailable or requires inordinate computational resources.
-In this paper, we propose random persistence diagram generation (RPDG), a method that generates a sequence of random PDs from the ones produced by the data.
-RPDG is underpinned (i) by a parametric model based on pairwise interacting point processes for inference of persistence diagrams and (ii) by a reversible jump Markov chain Monte Carlo (RJ-MCMC) algorithm for generating samples of PDs.
-The parametric model combines a Dirichlet partition to capture spatial homogeneity of the location of points in a PD and a step function to capture the pairwise interaction between them.
-The RJ-MCMC algorithm incorporates trans-dimensional addition and removal of points and same-dimensional relocation of points across samples of PDs.
-The efficacy of RPDG is demonstrated via an example and a detailed comparison with other existing methods is presented.
+{Topological data analysis (TDA) studies the shape patterns of data.
+Persistent homology is a widely used method in TDA that summarizes homological features of data at multiple scales and stores them in persistence diagrams (PDs).
+In this paper, we propose a random persistence diagram generator (RPDG) method that generates a sequence of random PDs from the ones produced by the data.
+RPDG is underpinned by a model based on pairwise interacting point processes, and a reversible jump Markov chain Monte Carlo (RJ-MCMC) algorithm.
+A first example, which is based on a synthetic dataset, demonstrates the efficacy of RPDG and provides a comparison with another method for sampling PDs.
+A second example demonstrates the utility of RPDG to solve a materials science problem given a real dataset of small sample size. }